One of the most harmful psychological effects of living from a context of fear and distrust is the way in which it alienates us from each other.

 But even if you're not confident that you can speak with others about it, there are many other things you can do to play an active role in spreading the news about the looking:

-You can download a selection of flyers, posters, audio files, instruction pamphlets, templates, etc. on our Free Downloads page.
+You can download flyers, posters, audio files, instruction pamphlets, templates, etc. on our Downloads page.

 We are always interested in developing support materials that will help you speak about the looking with friends and family.
 We welcome your suggestions.